LithosphereRocketry/Nandy/Design/DesignPrinciples.md

 3. Performance.
 This is the least important design tenet to me; this is primarily a demonstration and not really designed to accomplish any particular task.
 However, it would be pretty neat if it could run at a respectable clockspeed.

 ## Architecture
-NANDy uses a simple von Neumann accumulator architecture, with one accumulator register, two data registers, and one stack pointer register.
+NANDy uses a simple von Neumann accumulator architecture, with one accumulator register, two data and two address registers, and one stack pointer register.
 All mathematical operations place their result in the accumulator with the exception of stack-pointer increment instructions.
 Data memory and program memory use a shared 16-bit memory bus; all addresses with a most significant bit of 1 are read/write, while all addressses with a most significant bit of 0 are read-only.

 The architecture is implemented mostly as a single cycle with single-byte instructions, with all register reads continuous and all register writes on the same clock edge.
 Jumps, memory accesses, and most immediate operations require two cycles; jumps and immediate options also occupy two bytes of program memory, while memory accesses occupy only one.

 A core design principle of this architecture is to minimize stored state as much as possible.
 Stateless logic is easier to automatically test, less costly to build, and less sensitive to timing constraints, and on an architecture of this degree of simplicity the gains in performance from multicycle or pipelined execution are minimial.
-As designed, the architecture has 77 bits of state not including memory:
+As designed, the architecture has 108 bits of state not including memory:
 * One 16-bit program counter,
+* One 8-bit instruction register,
-* Seven 8-bit registers (ACC, SP, DX, DY, IRX, IRY, IOOUT),
+* Four 8-bit registers (ACC, SP, DX, DY),
+* Three 16-bit registers (P, Q, IA),
-* Five bits of logical state (cycle, carry, interrupt enable, interrupt active, interrupt on previous cycle)
+* Four bits of logical state (cycle, carry, interrupt enable, interrupt active)